-EurekaLog stores per-project configuration in options file for your project (it's .dproj/.cbproj for new Delphi/C++ Builder versions).
+EurekaLog stores per-project settings in .eof file with the same name as your project (e.g. Project1.eof for Project1.dpr).
 Each time you build your project with EurekaLog - these options are inserted into final .exe file (or DLL).
 Then EurekaLog's code can use these options at run-time.

 Therefore, you can set options during design-time - and they will be accounted when application is run.
 In other words, EurekaLog project options works exactly as standard project options dialog.

 To view/edit options - you must first open a project in your IDE.
 Then you should use "Project"/"EurekaLog options" menu command:

 (You can also invoke this command if you don't have opened project, but then you'll edit default options for each new project).